-This new empirical distribution has several key advantages: First, the distribution now depends solely on the calibration data $\{(X_i,Y_i)\}_{i=1}^n$, eliminating the instability caused by extreme test-point weights, and reducing the computational cost since we do not need to compute the empirical distribution for different test inputs.
+\textbf{Regularization step.} To mitigate this issue, we propose a regularization step: replace the test-point weight $\tilde r(h(x))$ by a regularized weight $\lambda = \lambda(X_1, \ldots, X_n) \geq 0$ which only depends on the calibration data $(X_1, \ldots, X_n)$.
+The proposed empirical distribution of scores becomes This new empirical distribution has several key advantages: First, the distribution now depends solely on the calibration data $\{(X_i,Y_i)\}_{i=1}^n$, eliminating the instability caused by extreme test-point weights, and reducing the computational cost since we do not need to compute the empirical distribution for different test inputs.
 Second, when there is no domain shift ($\mathcal P'_Z = \mathcal P_Z$), the density ratios satisfy $\tilde r(h(X_i)) \equiv 1$ for all $i = 1, \ldots, n$, and the method reduces exactly to standard CP by taking $\lambda \equiv 1$.
 Third, by down-weighting the influence of extreme ratios from test point, the resulting prediction sets avoid trivial inflation to the entire output space, yielding more informative uncertainty quantification even under large domain shifts.

-In practice, we need to choose the regularized weight $\lambda$.
-A large regularized weight down-weights the contribution of the calibration data more aggressively, yielding more conservative prediction sets, while a small regularized weight increases adaptivity but may risk under-coverage under severe domain shift.
-Setting the regularized weight to 1 provides a natural balance between validity and efficiency, and reduces to standard CP under the exchangeability condition, which also provides a fair comparison between our proposed method and standard CP.
-This framework also permits tuning this value to match application-specific trade-offs.
-The adjustment can be interpreted as a form of tempering or shrinkage, which prevents the test-point weight from overwhelming the calibration distribution while still retaining sensitivity to domain shift.

 \textbf{Density ratio estimation.} In practice, the density ratio $\tilde r$ is unknown and must be estimated from data.
-We have the following relationship

-where $W=0$ denotes the old domain and $W=1$ denotes the new domain.
-This relationship suggests a natural estimation strategy: after embedding the prompts from both domains, we train a domain classifier to estimate $\P(W=1 \given Z=z)$.
-Any flexible machine learning classifier (e.g., logistic regression, gradient boosting, or neural networks) works for high dimensional data can be used for this classification task.
-By the fitted classifier and plugging into in the previous equation, we obtain the estimated density ratio $\hat r(z)$.
+We have the following relationship where $W=0$ denotes the source domain and $W=1$ denotes the target domain.
+This relationship suggests a natural estimation strategy: after embedding the prompts from both domains, we train a domain classifier to estimate $\P(W=1 \!\mid\!
+Z=z)$.
+Any flexible machine learning classifier (e.g., logistic regression, gradient boosting, or neural networks) that works for high-dimensional data can be used for this classification task.
+By the fitted classifier and plugging into the previous equation, we obtain the estimated density ratio $\hat r(z)$.
 We can also directly estimate the density ratio by flexible density ratio estimation methods \citep{lin2023estimation,lin2025regression,cattaneo2025rosenbaum}.